shivang398/Drug-Discovery-virtual-screening-Pipelining/README.md

-To create a `README.md` file for the provided Python script, here is a structured and detailed example:

----

 # Drug Discovery Pipeline

 This repository contains an **end-to-end drug discovery pipeline** implemented using DeepChem, TensorFlow, and RDKit.
 The pipeline is designed to facilitate molecular property prediction, active learning, and compound screening for drug discovery.